Welcome to Brandeis Conejo Valley"National Chapter of the Year" 2008, 2010, 2012, 2015

 Dear BNC friends and colleagues,

 We invite you to share THIS VIDEO with your BNC chapter, friends, community members and family.
 Brandeis' Neuroscience Department is among the nation's most respected, prolific, and lauded.
 Our scientists are publishing new research that has the potential to impact the way we live.
-Help us finish the campaign by calling the National office at 781-736-7588 or make a gift online.
+Brandeis Conejo Valley continues to support Sustaining The Mind Fund.
+Call the National office at 781-736-7588 or make a gift online.

 With sincere gratitude,